 - What is the role of personality factors?

 Genetic Nature of Alcoholism

 A person’s genes are their biological building blocks which provide a person with their appearance, health, and even personality.
-Alcohol use disorder usually runs in family which made some researchers believe that genes can be one of the major causes of developing alcohol addiction.
+Alcohol use disorder usually runs in the family which made some researchers believe that genes can be one of the major causes of developing alcohol addiction.

 Recent studies are showing more and more that genes have an impact on how an individual thinks and acts, and this includes addiction and alcoholism.
 Roughly speaking, if someone had an alcoholism gene, then their risk for developing an addiction would go up tremendously.
 However, genes cannot and must not be considered to be an excuse for excessive drinking.
 They provide about 50% of the reason.
-The other half of the reasons for alcoholism come from the person themselves, their history, and their psychology.
+The other half of the reasons for alcoholism come from the person, their history, and their psychology.